xchwarze/frieren/README.md

 The Frieren project welcomes contributions.
 Your input helps enhance the project, whether through new features, improvements to the frontend experience, or the development of modules.

+## Authors, Acknowledgments, and Contact

+- **Lead Developer**: DSR! - xchwarze@gmail.com
+- **Contributors**: A heartfelt thank you to all contributors for supporting and growing the Frieren project.

 ## Support the Development

 We're constantly working on new features and improvements for Frieren, and your support can make a big difference!
 If you find value in Frieren and want to help us continue innovating, consider making a donation.
 Your contributions will directly fund the acquisition of testing hardware and support the ongoing development of robust security solutions.
 Send your donation via Binance or for a more engaged experience, where you can receive exclusive updates and builds, join us on [Patreon](https://www.patreon.com/xchwarze).

 [![patreon](assets/patreon.png)](https://www.patreon.com/xchwarze)
 ![binance-qr](assets/binance-qr.png)

-## Authors, Acknowledgments, and Contact

-- **Lead Developer**: DSR! - xchwarze@gmail.com
-- **Contributors**: A heartfelt thank you to all contributors for supporting and growing the Frieren project.

-For support or queries regarding the Frieren project, please contact xchwarze@gmail.com.